ElektraInitiative/PermaplanT/doc/usecases/current/shade_layer.md

 - **Postcondition:**
   The user's map includes the added, edited, moved, removed or deleted shade area as desired.
 - **Non-functional Constraints:**
-  - Performance: Map sizes with more than 1ha in 10000 raster elements (m²) per year should be usable without noticeable delays and acceptable memory overhead
+  - Performance: Map sizes with more than 1000 shadings in 1ha in 10000 raster elements (m²) per year should be usable without noticeable delays and acceptable memory overhead